 As noted on page 10, SIGT’s allocation to gold has provided good downside protection.
 At the peak of the crisis, SIGT had around 7% of the portfolio in physical gold and gold miners.
 While the gold price was initially depressed (as a liquid asset, investors were selling physical gold at the height of the market distress to fund margin calls) it soon recovered strongly.
 The Investec Global Gold Fund (a fund of gold mining stocks) was also initially down some 30% (the market started to question whether these could continue to function), but this recovered strongly in the wake of the bounce in the gold price (see Figure 2 on page 4).

 As all assets became highly correlated at the peak of the market rout, specialist assets did not initially provide the downside protection that had been hoped for – according to SIGT’s manager, discounts on these funds widened out to an average of around 20%.
 However, during the second quarter, these discounts have generally shown strong mean reversion and SIGT’s specialist assets allocation has performed well.
 Nevertheless, the manager says that there are still a number of holdings on significant discounts and so there remains considerable latent value here too.

 As illustrated in Figure 15 and noted in our April 2020 update note, increased volatility in the wake of the market collapse, as well as high correlation between asset classes as markets rolled over has seen a marked uplift in the volatility of SIGT’s NAV.
 This is significantly above that of its flexible investment peers, but still below that of UK and global equities (as represented by the MSCI UK and MSCI World).
-However, the DCM has helped dampen share price volatility, which is markedly less than that of the NAV.
+However, SIGT’s discount control mechanism (DCM – see pages 14 and 15) has helped dampen share price volatility, which is markedly less than that of the NAV.
 Overall, we believe volatility should dampen down over time as markets regain their composure.